By News Team

 McGregor had announced his retirement from MMA on social media in March 2019, but made his return to UFC in January 2020 to face Cerrone at welterweight at UFC 246, with the Irishman knocking out his opponent in 40 seconds to claim victory.
 In doing so, he became the first person in UFC history to win via knockout at featherweight, lightweight and welterweight.

-In June, McGregor once again took to social media to announce his retirement from MMA, but is now set to return to UFC once more this weekend to face Poirier at lightweight, whom he will be looking to defeat for a second time before challenging for more championship glory.
+In June 2020, McGregor once again took to social media to announce his retirement from MMA, but returned to UFC once more in January this year to face Poirier at lightweight, where he was left stunned as his rival unloaded a flurry of punches to land a technical knockout in round two.

-Conor McGregor’s boxing career, meanwhile, could continue as he has also been linked with a boxing return to face Manny Pacquiao.
+The duo are now slated to meet for a third time as the headline bout for UFC 264 in Las Vegas on July 10.
+Conor McGregor’s boxing career, meanwhile, could continue at some point, having previously been linked with a boxing return to face Manny Pacquiao.